theasp/mini-ci/README.txt

 ════════════

   Mini-CI can be extended with plugins written as bash functions.
-Any plugin matching `*.sh' in the `plugins.d' directory in either the Mini-CI installation path or the current job directory will be sourced when Mini-CI starts up.
-Plugins must declare their variables using `declare' (or `declare -x' if the variable is to be exported).
-  Variables that are to be set using the config file should be set the default value using a function of the name `plugin_on_load_config_pre_<name>'.
+Any plugin matching *.sh in the plugins.d directory in either the Mini-CI installation path or the current job directory will be sourced when Mini-CI starts up.
+Plugins must declare their variables using declare (or declare -x if the variable is to be exported).
+Variables that are to be set using the config file should be set the default value using a function of the name plugin_on_load_config_pre_<name>.
 In most cases the plugin's functions will run in the same shell as the rest of Mini-CI so that the plugin can modify variables, but this also introduces the chance that a plugin will introduce unwanted side-effects.

 8.1 Repository Plugins
 ──────────────────────

-  Repository plugins are ran in a subshell with `STDOUT' redirected to the appropriate logfile.
-A repository plugin must provide the following functions:
+  Repository plugins are ran in a subshell with STDOUT redirected to the appropriate logfile.
+A repository plugin must provide the following
+  functions:
-  • `plugin_repo_update_<name>'
+  • plugin_repo_update_<name>
     • Must exit with a return code of 0 if successful.
-  • `plugin_repo_poll_<name>'
+  • plugin_repo_poll_<name>
     • Must exit with a return code of 0 if successful.
     • Must exit with a return code of 1 if there is an error.
     • Must exit with a return code of 2 if the repository is out of